fact-project/photon_stream/README.md

     Pixel
     CHID

-A list of lists of photon arrival time slices.
+A list of lists of photon arrival time slices in CHID pixel order.
-The line break from one pixel to the next one is marked by the linebreak symbol 2^8-1 = 255.
+The line break from one pixel to the next pixel is marked by the linebreak symbol 2^8-1 = ```255```.
 This leaves 255 (0-254) slices to encode photon arrival times.

-### Saturated Pixels (2 + 2 * num. saturated pixel Byte)
+### Saturated Pixels (2 + 2*number saturated pixel Byte)

     uint16
     +--------+--------+